mnp-club/Number_Theory_and_Cryptography_Workshop/Cryptography/README.md

 [*RSA Assignment*](RSA%20Assignment.ipynb) includes 7 questions out which the answers for the first 3 lie scattered around in the content that was covered.
 Only the last 4 will count towards meeting the certification requirements and you are required to solve (and submit) atleast 2 of those.
 Of course, googl-ing the answer is the easy way out :(

+[*RSA Quest*](RSA%20Quest.ipynb) is the file that contains the treasure hunt

+[Here](https://drive.google.com/file/d/1fEmxwfpzsksoo_jySH9zltP5c8oalOui/view?usp=sharing) is the link to the recording of Day 3

 <!--
 Contributors: Aravind Bharathi
 -->